sjet47/blog/content/posts/Linux/syscall_irl/index.md

 gpg2 --verify linux-6.6.6.tar.sign
 ```

-If everything was right, you will see the following output(make sure you see `gpg: Good signature` in the output), that means the kernel source tree you got was not modified or tampered after releasd by the kernel developer.
+If everything is set up correctly, you should see the following output after verifying the GPG signature(make sure you see `gpg: Good signature` in the output):

 ```plain
 gpg: assuming signed data in 'linux-6.6.6.tar'